Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 - Ran HTML code through [HTML Validator](https://validator.w3.org/).

   - Two warnings for "The type attribute is unnecessary for JavaScript resources".
 Deleted both after check they really were not necessary.
   - Warning for about section lacks heading.
 As this section only contains an image and a short paragraph, a heading is not necessary.
   - Received an error because I had a-tag as a descendant of the button element.
 Styled the a-tag as a button and deleted and button element.

 ### CSS

-- Ran HTML code through[HTML Validator](https://jigsaw.w3.org/css-validator/).
+- Ran HTML code through [HTML Validator](https://jigsaw.w3.org/css-validator/).
   - No errors found.

 ### JAVASCRIPT